Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Preliminaries

 \section{Preliminaries}

-In this section, we review the technical specifications of the underlying model of communication and the algorithms.
-This is a preparation to consider packet latency of deterministic distributed communication algorithms, depending on a number of stations and an adversary that has the combined injection and jamming rates less than~$1$.
-In subsequent sections, we discuss specific deterministic communication algorithms, for which we estimate upper bounds on the queue size and packet latency, as functions of the size of the system and an adversary at hand.
+In this section, we review the model of multiple access channels and adversarial packet injection.
+The considered communication environments allow to develop efficient deterministic distributed broadcast algorithms.

+A communication medium is called a \emph{channel}.
+There are a number of communicating units attached to such a channel, which are called \emph{stations}.

+We use the slotted model of synchrony, in which time is partitioned into \emph{rounds}.
+The stations have access to a global clock measuring rounds, starting from round zero.
+An execution of a communication algorithm starts with all the stations activated in this round zero.

-A communication environment we will study consists of some $n$ stations attached to a channel.
-The stations receive packets continuously and their goal is to have them broadcast successfully.
-Each station is equipped with a private buffer space, which is organized as a queue.
-A station may hold multiple packets at a time, which are stored in this queue.
-The queues' capacities are assumed to be unbounded, in that a queue can accommodate an arbitrary number of packets.
-A \emph{message} transmitted by a station consists of either a packet along with control bits or only control bits.
-We use the slotted model, in which time is partitioned into \emph{rounds}.
-The size of a message and the duration of a round are calibrated such that a transmission of a message takes one round.
+The stations receive packets continuously and their goal is to have each of them eventually broadcast.
+Each station is equipped with a private buffer space to store packets pending transmission.
+Such a buffer is considered to have unbounded capacity, in that it can accommodate an arbitrary finite number of packets.
+The buffer memory of a station typically operates under a fixed queuing discipline and is referred to as a \emph{queue} of this station.

+A \emph{message} transmitted by a station on the channel may include at most one packet and it may include auxiliary control bits to coordinate actions of the stations.
+The size of messages and the duration of rounds are calibrated such that a transmission of a message takes one round; this means that a station can transmit at most one message in a round.
+Two messages transmitted by different stations in the same round overlap in time and are said to be \emph{transmitted simultaneously}.

+A successful transmission of a message on the channel means that the message gets broadcast to all the stations.
+If a message is delivered to a station then we say that that the message is \emph{heard} by the station.
+If a message is heard by one station then it is also heard by all the stations.
+A round when no message is heard on the channel is called \emph{void}.

+A round may be \emph{jammed}, which disrupts the communication functionality of the channel in this round; a round that is not jammed is called \emph{clear}.
+A jammed round is always void but a clear round merely makes it possible to hear a message on the channel.

+A communication environment we consider operates as a broadcast network consisting of ``active'' stations, which execute communication algorithms in a distributed manner, and a ``passive'' channel available for each station.
+The ``external world'' uses such a communication environment by providing packets, which are injected individually into the stations, and it also determines which round is jammed.